The Park and Poor's Allotment

 About the reserve

-Lesser butterfly orchid, Jack snipe, green hairstreak, tiger beetle and nightjar – these are just some of the amazing wildlife that have been found on Gloucestershire Wildlife Trust’s two newest reserves, The Park and Poor’s Allotment.
+Lesser butterfly orchid, Jack snipe, green hairstreak, tiger beetle and nightjar – these are just some of the amazing wildlife that have been found at The Park and Poor’s Allotment.
 Tucked away in the Forest of Dean district, the reserve forms two distinct areas: The Park, formerly managed by the Forestry Commission, and Poor’s Allotment, held by trustees from the parish of Tidenham and declared a Site of Special Scientific Interest by Natural England.

 Both sites are fantastic examples of acid grassland and heathland, which, over the years, have allowed a wide range of fascinating wildlife to flourish.
 Twenty-five years ago or more, you may have been fortunate enough to spot the delicate spike of a lesser butterfly orchid or the distinctive flash of Britain’s only green butterfly, the green hairstreak, both of which thrive on acidic bog and heathland; today, however, such species need more than a helping hand to survive in the area.
 Last year, GWT was asked to help with the conservation of the sites. one of the immediate priorities was the need to manage the bracken which had dominated the area for so long, leading to the loss of species such as the lesser butterfly orchid and the bog asphodel.
 Tackling bracken is no quick fix but there are many methods at GWT’s disposal.
 “To deliver on anything, there is not just one tool,” says Park and Poor’s reserve manager, Kevin Caster.
 “Whatever we start, we must be able to continue and for bracken to become less dominant, we need to deplete its energy for five continuous years.”